-In the feature documentary Traces of the Trade: A Story from the Deep North, filmmaker Katrina Browne discovers that her New England ancestors were the largest slave-trading family in U.S. history.
-She and nine cousins retrace the Triangle Trade and gain a powerful new perspective on the black/white divide.
+In the feature documentary Traces of the Trade: A Story from the Deep North, ten members of the DeWolf family, including filmmaker Katrina Browne, discover that their New England ancestors were the largest slave-trading family in U.S. history.
+They retrace the Triangle Trade, begin to grapple with the legacy of their family, and the entire North, in slavery and the slave trade, and gain a powerful new perspective on the black/white divide.

 Producer/Director: Katrina Browne.
 Co-Directors: Alla Kovgan, Jude Ray.
 Co-Producers: Juanita Brown, Elizabeth Delude-Dix.